microchip-pic-avr-examples/dspic33ck-mchv3-sensorless-singlephase-bldc-drive/README.md

 ### <b>Motor Control Firmware </b>
 <b>Sensorless_SPBLDC.X</b> <br>
-- Navigate MPLAB Discover page of AN5419 and download the ZIP file for firmware *Sensorless_SPBLDC.X*
+- Navigate MPLAB Discover page of AN5419 and download the ZIP file for firmware *SensorlessSPBLDC_MCLV2.X* or *SensorlessSPBLDC_MCHV3.X*
-- Navigate GitHub page of AN5419 and go to <> Code and download the ZIP file for firmware *Sensorless_SPBLDC.X*
+- Navigate GitHub page of AN5419 and go to <> Code and download the ZIP file for firmware *SensorlessSPBLDC_MCLV2.X* or *SensorlessSPBLDC_MCHV3.X*

 ### <b>Software Tools Used for testing</b>